 You pay for your CTP insurance at the same time as you renew your vehicle registration.

-You have the freedom to choose one of the four CTP Insurers that best meets your personal needs, each time your registration renewal is due.
+You have the freedom to choose one of the CTP Insurers that best meets your personal needs, each time your registration renewal is due.

 Each insurer’s policy coverage is the same.
 To help you make your choice, there is a comparison of each insurer’s premium prices and a claimant service rating on your renewal notice, which shows how injured people who have made a claim rated the insurer’s service.

 Direct Debit customers

 You choose a CTP Insurer by logging into your MySA GOV account, selecting the appropriate vehicle and then clicking on the ‘Update/Cancel direct debit’ link.
 A change of CTP Insurer takes effect with the next scheduled payment.

 When you purchase a new vehicle, one of the CTP Insurers is automatically allocated to provide your CTP Policy of Insurance.
 The insurance premium price will be the lowest available at the time of registration for your vehicle’s premium class.

 If the registration is for three months, you choose a CTP Insurer when you renew your registration.

 If the registration is more than three months, you can choose your CTP Insurer from five days after the date of registration up until three months into the policy term.
 The change comes into effect in the fourth month of your policy term.